top of page

 Josh W

-What’s Going On With SAFETY AT Rad Power Bikes?
+What’s Going On With Safety At Rad Power Bikes?

 If you’ve been planning to buy, or are already riding an e-bike, you’ve definitely seen a Rad Power Bike or two.
 For years, Rad was the big name in the consumer e-bike world.
 Affordable, accessible, everywhere.
 But being the first big player in a category doesn’t always guarantee long-term stability, and right now Rad Power Bikes is facing some serious challenges.
 Between battery safety issues, financial strain, and unresolved recalls, the outlook for the brand isn’t great .